ShehabAldeenMo/STMicroelectronics-Tasks/5- Shellio/README.md

 - `ls -l | grep ".txt" | sort`
   - Chains multiple commands together using pipes.

-## Function Descriptions
-(Descriptions remain unchanged.)

-## Examples
-(Examples section will now reflect the newly added commands and features.)

-## Build Instruction
-To build the Shellio project, please follow the steps below.
-This section outlines the necessary dependencies, commands, and configurations required for a successful build.

 ## Build Instruction
 To build the Shellio project, please follow the steps below.
 This section outlines the necessary dependencies, commands, and configurations required for a successful build.